JuliaGraphics/ColorSchemes.jl/README.md

     monalisa = extract("monalisa.jpg", 10, 15, 0.01; shrink=2)

-which creates a 10-color scheme (after 15 iterations and with a tolerance of 0.01; the image can be reduced in size before processing to save time).
+which creates a 10-color scheme (after 15 iterations and with a tolerance of 0.01; the image can be reduced in size, here by 2, before processing, to save time).

     10-element Array{ColorTypes.RGB{Float64},1}:
      RGB{Float64}(0.0465302,0.0466217,0.0477755)